PSYCHOLOGY REALLY BEGAN WITH A STUDY IN HYSTERIA

 The App analyses triggers and actions in this way:

-SO WHAT CAN WE LEARN ABOUT EMOTIONAL DESIGN?
+SO WHAT CAN WE LEARN ABOUT EMOTIONAL JEWELLERY DESIGN?

-Sigmund Freud’s work helps us to understand that actions happen when emotions and feelings are triggered, usually by some unconscious event or situation.
-This relationship might be useful to designers.
+Sigmund Freud’s work helps us to understand that actions happen when emotions and feelings are triggered, usually by some unconscious event or situation such as an engagement or wedding, a bereavement, a birth, milestone birthday or anniversary, and even a divorce.
+Sometimes it is just a perfect day or special place, like a memorable holiday.

 READ MY NEXT POST TO EXPLORE HOW EMOTIONAL SCIENTISTS ANALYSE THE RELATIONSHIP BETWEEN TRIGGERS, EMOTIONAL AND ACTIONS IN MORE DETAIL…..